Hatice-Kocabas/lazy-loading-images/README.md

-This project was made for lazy loading of images using the unsplash api.
+This project was made with react for lazy loading of images using the unsplash api .

 Screenshot: